neonevm/neon-evm.docs/docs/architecture/eth_sol_solution.md

 The goal was to find a solution that combined the best of both Ethereum and Solana.
 This solution allows:

-- Solana users to use Ethereum toolkits to write dApps in Solidity
+- Solana users to use Ethereum toolkits
-- Ethereum dApps to deploy on Solana, thereby attracting the huge audience of Ethereum users to the Solana blockchain
+- Ethereum dApps to deploy on Solana, thereby attracting Ethereum's substantial audience to the Solana blockchain
-- Ethereum users to significantly increase the speed of transactions and reduce the fee charged for their execution by using Solana
+- Ethereum users benefit from Solana's competitive fees and fast settlement times

 ## The solution

 Neon EVM provides:

 - An EVM integrated with Solana (an emulator implemented using Rust)
-- Solana's parallel transaction processing and a low transaction fee
+- Solana's parallel transaction processing and low transaction fees
 - Neon Proxy: to mediate interactions between the Ethereum user (account) and Neon EVM
   > The main function of the Proxy is to provide an API for external clients